 Cons: Not the best for very formal or traditional styles.

-Ideal Websites: Great for global sites, apps and projects that need to look modern and clear.
-Its flexibility and cool features make it a favorite for creative web design.
+Ideal websites: It’s great for global sites, apps, and projects that need to look modern and clear.
+Its flexibility and cool features really make it a favorite for creative web design.

 Font 10: Arial

-Arial, a widely recognized sans-serif font, emerged in 1982.
-Its design closely resembles Helvetica, another popular font.
-It stands out for its clean, simple lines that make it easy to read.
-This font works well on screens and in print.
+Arial—and it’s a widely recognized sans-serif font—emerged in 1982, and its design closely resembles Helvetica, which is another popular font.
+It stands out for its clean, simple lines that make it easy to read, and this font works really well both on screens and in print.

-Arial's versatility enables its use in diverse contexts, from corporate documents to web design.
-It supports a wide range of characters, suitable for many languages.
+Arial's versatility is a fact that enables its use in diverse contexts—and these range from corporate documents to web design—and, what’s more, it supports a wide range of characters, so it’s suitable for many languages.

-Arial qualifies as a web-safe font.
-This means it is available and consistent across various operating systems and web browsers.
-Designers choose web-safe fonts for their broad support.
-It ensures fonts appear consistently on different devices and platforms.
+Arial qualifies as a web-safe font, and it’s a point that means it’s available and consistent across various operating systems and web browsers.
+Designers choose web-safe fonts for their broad support, and it makes sure that fonts appear consistently on different devices and platforms.

 Pros: Works with many scripts, easy to read, good for creative designs.